If you are a history buff, you may know the story of Cortés and the burning of his ships.

 Two years later, he succeeded in his conquest of the Aztec empire.

-I’m clearly not advocating the systematic destruction of culture but there is a lesson here.
+I’m clearly not advocating the systematic destruction of a culture but there is a lesson here.

-There is a difference between being reckless and giving yourself an easy out when things get hard.
+There is a difference between being wreckless and giving yourself an easy out when things get hard.

 There is a growing trend creeping up in society.